kcalizadeh/phase_3_water_table_project/phase03/phase03_project/README.md

 As this confusion matrix shows, we were better at predicting functional wells than non-functional.
 This could reflect a slight bias in the data - slightly more wells were functional than non-functional.

-Overall, our model got the following score in the competition:
+A cost matrix analysis and more interpretation is included in the model notebook.

 ## Future Work